rabbitmq/ra-kv-store/jepsen/jepsen.rakvstore/README.md

 ## Client

-Jepsen tests access the KV through a Java-based client.
+Jepsen tests access the KV store through a Java-based client.
 This client handles HTTP connections, requests, and responses, as well appropriate logic for the tests (error handling, value swapping).
-The client is compiled as part as of the Jepsen.
+The client is compiled as part of the Jepsen test.
 The client and its corresponding unit tests can be modified and the changes can be checked by running Maven:

 ```